mippek/wsd_health_app_project/README.md

  * Reporting functionality is structured into logical parts.
 The views are structured into a separate views folder where there are three different reporting views, reporting.ejs for /behavior/reporting, morning.ejs for /behavior/reporting/morning and evening.ejs for /behavior/reporting/evening.
 The functionality is structured in reportController.js and reportService.js where reportController handles the different requests and reportService makes queries to the database and contains validation functionality.

  ### Summarization
+ * The summary functionality is available at the path /behavior/summary.
+ * The main summary page contains the statistics, averages for sleep duration, time spent on exercise, time spent on studying, sleep quality and mood, by default for the last week and last month.
+Both averages for the week and the averages for the month are shown on the same page /behavior/summary.
+ * The summary page has a selector for the week and the month.
+Both of these forms are shown on the same page as the summary itself.
+The week selector uses the input type week if it is supproted by the browser or otherwise uses select fields for the week and the year.
+Similarly, the month selector uses the input type month if it is supported by the browser or otherwise uses select fields for the month and the year.
+To see how the week and month input types work, use Chrome, otherwise use ed.
+Mozilla Firefox.
+In both cases the weeks and months can de chosen from a time period between 2017-01-01 and 2020-12-31.
+When the week is changed the weekly average will be shown for the given week and when the month is changed the monthly average will be shown for the given month.
+If no data exists for the given week or month, the summary will show a text 'No data for the given time period exists'.
+ * The summary data, the averages, are calculated within the database when doing both weekly and monthly reporting.
+ * The summarization contains data only for the current user.
+ * The fields for the week and month selection forms are not populated straight to the form fields because the types of the forms are either week and month or select.
+However, the user sees the previously selected month as text above the fields.
+In case of a validation error, the selected week and year or month and year are populated there.
+If no week or year is selected, '--' and '----' are shown to the user.
+The same applies to selecting the month.

  ### Landing page
  * The landing page contains a description of the application.